matrix-org/matrix-spec/content/client-server-api/_index.md

 When using the `recurse` parameter, note that there no way for a client to control how far the server recurses.
-If the client decides that the server's recursion level is insufficient, it could, for example, perform the recursion manually, or disable whatever feature requires more recursion.
+If the client decides that the server's recursion level is insufficient, it could, for example, perform the recursion itself, or disable whatever feature requires more recursion.

 Filters specified via `event_type` or `rel_type` will be applied to all events returned, whether direct or indirect relations.
 Events that would match the filter,